DanielC49/BetterArraysVBA/README.md

-# BetterArraysVBA
+# About
-Adds a better array system called List.

-Better Arrays adds a class called List which includes various methos and properties.
+Adds a List class that works just like an array but is much easier to use and features useful functions.

 To learn more visit: https://pptgamespt.wixsite.com/pptg-coding/better-arrays-vba

 # Documentation

-Better Arrays - version 1.12 - 1.20
+#### Better Arrays - version 1.12 - 1.20
-NOTE: This documentation only applies to version 1.12, 1.13, 1.14, 1.15, 1.16, 1,17 and 1.20 of Better Arrays.
+> NOTE: This documentation only applies to version 1.12 - 1.17 and 1.20.
 To see the documentation of version 1.10, download the .zip file of the 1.10 version and open the Documentation.txt file.

-To distinguish VBA Arrays from Better Array's arrays, we use List for the term Array.

 # Get Started
 Create a new Better Arrays List.
 Better Arrays' arrays are called Lists.